 Buhari in Yola, Canvasses Support for Tinubu, Binani, Other APC Candidates

-Four months after flagging off the presidential campaign of the ruling All Progressives Congress (APC) in Jos, Plateau State capital, President Muhammadu Buhari on Monday returned to the rostrum as he stormed Yola, the Adamawa State capital to canvass for votes for the party’s flag bearer, Asiwaju Bola Ahmed Tinubu and other candidates of the party contesting for elective positions ahead of the February and March, 2023 general elections in the country.
+Four months after launching the presidential campaign of the ruling All Progressives Congress (APC) in Jos, the Plateau State capital, President Muhammadu Buhari yesterday returned to the rostrum as he stormed Yola, the Adamawa State capital, to canvass for votes for the party’s presidential candidate, Mr. Bola Ahmed Tinubu and other candidates of the party ahead of the February and March, 2023 election.

-Adamawa was last week listed by the APC Presidential Campaign Council as one of the 10 states where President Buhari will openly campaign for Tinubu before the February 25 presidential poll.
+Adamawa was last week listed by the APC Presidential Campaign Council as one of the 10 states where Buhari would openly campaign for Tinubu before the February 25 presidential poll.

-The President also used the campaign at the Muhammadu Buhari Square in Yola to advise people of Adamawa State to make history by voting Senator Aisha Dahiru Ahmed-Binani as the first female Governor in Nigeria during the governorship election in March, 2023.
+The president also used the campaign held at the Muhammadu Buhari Square in Yola, to advise the people of the state to make history by voting Senator Aisha Dahiru Ahmed-Binani as the first female governor in Nigeria during the governorship election in March 2023.

-President Buhari while thanking Adamawa State APC members for their unflinching support to him since 2015 also advised them to remain committed to the party and support its candidates at all levels during the February and March, 2023 polls.
+Buhari, while thanking members of the APC in the state for their unflinching support to him since 2015, also advised them to remain committed to the party and support its candidates at all levels during the February and March, 2023 polls.

 “I want you to continue with this spirit and remain loyal to our party the APC.
 I want you to support our candidates at all levels in the state and federal elections.
 You can trust Asiwaju Bola Ahmed Tinubu, the Jagaban of Borgu, our party’s flag-bearer and presidential candidate, together with his running mate, Senator Kashim Shettima.